JKCodes/ecommerce-app/README.md

 Note that there will already be some data on the database if you choose to use an existing Rails API.

-3. Then finally run npm start:
+3. Then finally run npm start on the root directory of the React/Redux repo:

 ```
 $ npm start